maciejk77/spacex-ts/README.md

 ## Additional

-- native fetch, asyn/await (data fetching)
+- native fetch, async/await (data fetching)
 - TBC for styling

 ## Comments (to be completed)

 - Tests
+- RWD for modal

 ## Special consideration given to